vizicist/palette/README.md

  PALETTESOURCE=%USERPROFILE%\go\src\github.com\vizicist\palette
 ```

-- in Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
+- In Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
   In the "Search Extensions" field, enter "go", and install the Go language support.

-- to compile everything, use a newly-created "cmd" window (so that the changes to PATH and the environment variable are reflected) and enter these lines:
+- To compile everything, use a newly-created "cmd" window (so that the changes to PATH and the environment variable are reflected) and enter these lines:

 ```
 cd %PALETTESOURCE%\windows